fairtracks/fairtracks.net/content/markdown/fair/fair-05-validation-augmentation.md

   [Identifiers.org resolution service](identifiers.org) The extended validator also supports document-set restrictions, like unique constraints enforcement and foreignProperty checks.

+When developing the FAIRtracks standard, the initial working idea was to require a specific version of each ontology to ensure a consistent validation over time.
+However, this solution is not sustainable, as it would require constant updates of the standard to keep pace with the releases of new ontology versions.
+In the current implementation of the validator, the check is performed against terms of the most recent versions of the required ontologies.
+The version numbers are, however, captured in each metadata file and can be used as a reference when troubleshooting possible issues between the validator and non-compatible ontology version.

 The [FAIRtracks metadata augmentation service](https://fairtracks.elixir.no/api/#api-Augmentation) is implemented as a RESTful API taking a FAIRtracks-compliant JSON document as input and generating a set of additional human-readable fields containing ontology labels, ontology versions, and more